Croydon Cat Killer

-The Croydon Cat Killer is the name given to a hypothetical individual alleged to have killed, dismembered and decapitated more than 400 cats and various other animals across England, beginning in 2014 in Croydon South London.
+The Croydon Cat Killer is the name given to an individual alleged to have killed, dismembered and decapitated more than 400 cats and various other animals across England, beginning in 2014 in Croydon, South London.
 Reports of cat deaths attributed to the killer were spread across and around London, and as far north as Manchester.
 However, in 2018, the Metropolitan Police concluded that the mutilations had not been carried out by a human and were likely caused by wildlife predation or scavenging on cats killed in vehicle collisions, a conclusion subsequently supported by further research.

 Some experts, such as Richard Ward, a lecturer and historian of crime and the reporting of crime at the University of Exeter, have stated the view that the Croydon Cat Killer case was an example of a moral panic.
 In December 2018, a Freedom of Information request detailed that the Metropolitan Police spent over £130,000 and 2,250 hours during their investigation.

+SNARL (South Norwood Animal Rescue and Liberty), along with pet owners and treating vets, still maintain the cats were killed by a human and later predated by animals, such as foxes.
+Reasons cited include killed pets being posed deliberately, collars being returned to owners a week or two after death, and mutilated rabbits being returned to locked cages after being killed.